Business Intelligence Implementation: Plan, Software, Costs, and Required Skills

 ScienceSoft has been providing a full range of BI services, including consulting, implementation, support, and BI as a service since 2005.

 BI implementation allows analyzing company’s data to support decision-making at strategic, tactical and operational levels.
-BI implementation may take from 6 months and cost from $80,000, requiring a team of a PM, a BA, a solution architect, a BI developer, a data engineer, QA and DevOps engineers.
+Based on ScienceSoft's experience with real-life projects, BI implementation may take from 6 months and cost from $80,000, requiring a team of a PM, a BA, a solution architect, a BI developer, a data engineer, QA and DevOps engineers.